sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Tiny-English-to-Bengali-Machine-Translation-Model-with-Transformer-Architecture-from-Scratch.markdown

   feature: eng2beng_logo.png
 ---

-A 13.25 M parameters, easy-to-understand Transformer-based machine translation model that you can train yourself, inspect, and tinker with.
-This will help you understand the basic building blocks of language models.
+A 13.25 M parameters, lightweight Transformer-based machine translation model that you can train yourself, inspect, and tinker with.
+This will be helpful for understanding the basic building blocks of language models.

 We will use these packages.
 ```